ByteMyDust/TicCatToe/README.md

 ### Static Assets

 Any static assets like images or audio files should be placed in the `public` folder.
 It'll then be served at `http://localhost:8080/path-to-file-your-file/file-name.file-type`.

+## Ideas for improvements

+- add validation logic to tic tac toe class for input
+- create npm package of tic tac toe class
+- add simple CPU
+- add basic metrics for tracking number of wins, loses, and draws